top of page

 I joined the living on Earth in the late 1960s.
-Born in southern New Mexico, quickly moved to Oklahoma, landed in the DC area (Springfield, VA) about three years later.
-Mostly what I remember from these years is that I liked Batman (the campy TV version) and motorcycles.
+Born in southern New Mexico, followed by quick stints in Oklahoma and the DC area.
+Mostly what I remember from back then is liking Batman and motorcycles.
 I think it was '75 when we relocated to California.
-I grew up there, in San Diego.
-I discovered sports and knew I would be a famous athlete someday.
+I grew up in San Diego.
+There I discovered sports and knew I would be a famous athlete someday.

 When I was 8, my mom took me to see Help and A Hard Days Night at the public library.
 It was my first exposure to the Beatles.
 I was so excited by the music that I begged to hear more when I got home.
 She let me wear my dad's "off-limits" headphones and listen to a record.
 I think it's fair to say that was the night that I chose my direction in life.
 Of course I didn't realize that until much later, but I had all at once discovered music, stereophonic sound & quality hi-fi gear, recording arts, and songwriting.

 In 4th grade my sister was in the school play.
 I was enamored.
 I wanted to do that too.
 The next year I had a supporting role.
 I was 10.
 It was the most fun ever.
 The following year I got the lead role.
 I still wanted to be a sports star, but I was definitely going to be an actor and a rock star in the off season.

 I saved my paper route money and bought a drum set when I was 12.
 I played music and acted as much as I could through jr. high school.
 Then, in 1983, I moved back to DC (Arlington, VA) to start high school.

 I immediately got to work starting a band.
 I began teaching myself guitar and piano, and started writing songs.
 That band went through several iterations over the years and culminated in getting hired to write and record 2 songs for a Mothers Against Drunk Driving event.
 This was my first time in a recording studio.
 I was 18 and on top of the world.
 You can hear music from that session here.